Cecilia Violetta Lopez - Mimi in “La Bohème” & Eric Jacobsen - Conductor for "Cinderella" & Amanda Crider - Cinderella

 The inaugural season of Opera Orlando has been distinguished by critical and audience acclaim and sold out houses.
 For a myriad of reasons, the 2017-2018 season will have an even greater impact in Central Florida.

 “From the moment we launched Opera Orlando on the coattails of Florida Opera Theatre a year ago January, our primary goal was to become the leading voice for the art form in the region,” said Gabriel Preisser, the Executive and Artistic Director of the company.
 “Through the hard work of our staff and board and the stalwart support from so many in the community, we have shown that opera can indeed have a powerful impact in Central Florida."

 In January, the Orlando Philharmonic Orchestra announced that it would no longer produce operas, rather preferring to “... hand off the artistic and administrative leadership (of opera) to the capable hands of Opera Orlando,” according to RK Kelley, the orchestra’s board president.
 But out of this decision has come a new partnership between the organizations that assures the artistic quality of all main-stage productions will be on a consistently high level.

 “The Philharmonic will be our orchestra and we couldn’t be more delighted,” said Robin Jensen, Opera Orlando’s Music Director.
 “And for our upcoming season, we’ll have their Music Director, Eric Jacobson, conducting Rossini’s ‘Cinderella.’
 Also by adding the Orlando Ballet to any productions that have dance episodes, we feel we’re putting the best that Orlando has to offer together for our community.”

-The company then moves into the Alexis and Jim Pugh Theater at the Dr. Phillips Center for the Performing Arts in downtown Orlando for the rest of its season where the Orlando Philharmonic will join for each of three fully-staged and costumed productions.
+The company performance hall for the season will be the Alexis and Jim Pugh Theater at the Dr. Phillips Center for the Performing Arts in downtown Orlando where the Orlando Philharmonic will join for each of three fully-staged and costumed productions.